energy-analytics-project/energy-dashboard/docs/howto.md

 ### Overview

 There are lots of great tutorials out on the web for creating Jupyter Notebooks.
-So I'll keep this super simple.
+So I'll keep this super simple and try to highlight just the basics of connecting to the database and displaying data.

+#### Basic Steps

 * launch conda environment
 * launch jupyter notebook